African-American LGBTQ community: Harlem Renaissance

-The Spark of the Stonewall Riot
+The spark of the Stonewall riot

 The Stonewall riots began when butch lesbian Stormé DeLarverie fought back against the police who were violently brutalizing her.
-She was very adamant on not allowing the police to discriminate against LGBT people, especially anyone who she considered her family, specifically butch lesbians and street kids.
+She was very adamant on not allowing the police to discriminate against LGBTQ people, especially anyone who she considered her family, specifically butch lesbians and street kids.
 She walked around with a hidden rifle and referred to herself as the "guardian of the lesbians in The Village."
 Even as an octogenarian she still felt it was her civic duty to protect anyone who she felt was in danger of being brutalized by the police.
 Oftentimes they would arrest people for violating the "three piece rule."
 A common law cited during arrests was "three articles," meaning that an individual had to be wearing at least three items of clothing that matched their assigned sex at birth.
 The police used these as grounds to arrest trans people on multiple occasions.
 It was still an active law up until recently in 2011 when it was finally repealed.
 DeLarverie was constantly being arrested for "impersonation of a male" because she was always dressed in masculine presenting clothing.
 During the '50s and '60s, any hint of homosexuality or gender deviance was grounds for arrest, losing your job and often your life.
 Stormé DeLarverie was a Black/biracial singer, drag king and MC, originally born and raised in New Orleans.
 She started singing in New Orleans clubs at 15, and soon after began touring around Europe, eventually landing in New York City and hosted at the Apollo Theater.
 After the uprising was underway, African-American drag queens Marsha P. Johnson and Zazu Nova were "in the vanguard" of the pushback against the police.

-LGBT African Americans and Latinos were among the protestors, notably the LGBT youth and young adults who slept in nearby Christopher Park.
+LGBTQ African Americans and Latinos were among the protestors, notably the LGBTQ youth and young adults who slept in nearby Christopher Park.

 It was a rebellion, it was an uprising, it was a civil rights disobedience – it wasn't no damn riot.